Mithgol/node-fidoconfig/README.md

 * Message base types are not detected.

+In addition to properties (that represent areas) the returned object also has the following methods:

-The returned object also has its own method `.area(areaName, callback)` that checks if the given `areaName` (not case-sensitive) exists among the object's properties and then does one of the following:
+* `.area(areaName, callback)` — checks if the given `areaName` (not case-sensitive) exists among the object's properties and then does one of the following:
    * If the area does not exist, `callback({notFound: true})` is called.
    * If the area exists in the passthrough mode, `callback({passthrough: true})` is called.
    * If the area exists and its mode isn't passthrough, `callback(null, areaData)` is called.
 The `areaData` object (received by that callback) describes the designated echomail area (it has the properties such as `path` or `description` as explained above); however, it is a clone of the original object's property and thus the changes of these properties' values won't affect the original object.

+* `.getAreaNames()` — returns an array containing all of the area names.

 ## Testing the fidoconfig module